 Our standard and group pricing covers your course registration with Novak Educational Consulting, Inc. only.
 You may also choose to purchase graduate credits and/or clock hours (for Washington State teachers) at the time of registration.
 For questions regarding pricing or to request a purchase order, contact us.

 You will receive a completion certificate from Novak Education at the conclusion of the course.
 Please check in with your school or district to determine if this alone will be sufficient for salary points or advancement.
 Some states require additional proof of completion such as clock hours, contact hours, or credits.
 Graduate credits (1 continuing education credit) may be obtained through our university partners.
 Please check with your school or district to ensure these will satisfy their requirements prior to enrolling.
-Learn more about our graduate partners: Gordon College and Teachers College of San Joaquin.
+Learn more about our graduate partners: University of Massachusetts Global and Teachers College of San Joaquin.